-John Carlaw's career as a writer and director spanned four decades.
-During 23 years in England he directed for the BBC and Channel 4, and on high profile ITV arts slot The South Bank Show.
-Shortly before starting over in New Zealand, Carlaw was nominated for a Cable Television award for adaptation The Tell-Tale Heart, starring UK stage legend Steven Berkoff.
+John Carlaw's directing career spanned four decades.
+During 23 years in England, he directed for the BBC and Channel 4, and on high profile ITV arts slot The South Bank Show.
+Shortly before starting over in New Zealand, Carlaw was nominated for a Cable Television award for Edgar Allen Poe adaptation The Tell-Tale Heart, starring stage legend Steven Berkoff.
 Carlaw's Kiwi work was almost exclusively in documentary, including docos on Michael King and Ian Mune.
 He won more awards for Edmund Hillary series View from the Top and Revolution, which chronicled the Rogernomics era.
-Carlaw passed away in May 2017.
+Carlaw passed away on 29 May 2017.

 The careful crafting and striving for excellence has created a series that will be the stand-out documentary series of the year.
 Producer Denis Harvey on Hillary - A View from the Top

 “If this tale is about anything it’s about two words: Kiwi actor.”
 In this assured, at times offbeat documentary, Ian Mune takes us on a personal tour through his various lives as actor, director, teacher and more.
 He revisits early theatrical stomping grounds, and talks about how acting with Sam Neill in breakthrough movie Sleeping Dogs taught him “to stop pulling faces”.
 Mune also reminisces about directing movies comical, terrible and ambitious, and complains about the system of developing local films.
 There is also rare footage of his performances in 70s TV dramas Derek and Moynihan.